wearsshoes/meadow/src/meadow/core/notes.knowledge.md

 Cleanup and Backups
 - Mark the now-processed JSON logs for archiving by setting "processed" to True
+- Logs are automatically split by date for better organization
 - `git commit` frequently to avoid data disasters!

 ## Writing Guidelines